Jemseg: Maliseet

-Prior to European contact in the 16th century the Wolastoqiyik (also called the Maliseet or Malecites) and other aboriginal peoples lived along the banks of the Wolastoock (the "good" or "beautiful" river, named the "Saint John River" by the first European explorers) for thousands of years.
+Prior to European contact in the 16th century the Wolastoqiyik (also called the Maliseet or Malecites) and other aboriginal peoples lived along the banks of the Wolastoq (the "good" or "beautiful" river, named the "Saint John River" by the first European explorers) for thousands of years.
 Trading and travel were widespread due to the confluence of rivers and lakes that occurs in this area.
 The expanse of Grand Lake moderated the local climate and resources were abundant.
 Spring runs of gaspereau and salmon, winter herds of caribou, other game and, of course a good variety of wild plants from fiddleheads in spring to butternuts in fall were available to hunters and gatherers.

 Most "Jemsegers" live along the banks of the short, deep Jemseg River that flows from Grand Lake to the Saint John River.
 Locals speak of two villages, "Upper" and "Lower" Jemseg.
 Jemseg is probably the oldest name in Queens County.
-The name Jemseg is said to come from a Malecite word Ah-jem-sik, meaning "picking up place", a reference to the trade that traditionally took place here during the pre-contact period and through both the English and French occupation of the area.
+The name Jemseg is said to come from a Wolastoqey word Ah-jem-sik, meaning "picking up place", a reference to the trade that traditionally took place here during the pre-contact period and through both the English and French occupation of the area.
 The French name for Jemseg, Gemesic, is also based on this.
 The name is applied to what initially were two villages, Lower Jemseg and Upper Jemseg.